 If your charter flight is disrupted, often you can get a compensation.

-If your charter flight is delayed for 3 or more hours or cancelled, you are entitled to a compensation up to €600, just like you would if it was a regular, scheduled flight.
+It doesn't matter if it's Lufthansa, KLM, British Airways (regular airlines) or TUI (charter airline).
+If your flight / charter flight is delayed for 3 or more hours or cancelled, you are entitled to a compensation up to €600, just like you would if it was a regular, scheduled flight.

 Assuming that it's the airlines fault.